deltachat/deltachat-pages/en/help.md

 - OpenPGP.
 Key transport is done via [Autocrypt](https://autocrypt.org).

+### What is the difference between verified 1:1 chats and verified groups?

+- Verified 1:1 chats and verified groups are not the same, even if there are only 2 people in the verified group.
+One difference is that you could easily add more people to the group, but there are other implications as well.
+- Verified groups are invariably secured.
+Any breakage (cleartext or wrongly signed messages etc.) will be flagged and such messages will not be shown in this chat.
+You can trust all messages in this verified-checkmark chat to have not been read/altered by middle parties.
+- 1:1 chats are opportunistic, it is meant to allow people to communicate no matter if they change e-mail clients, devices, setups etc. That's why there is no verification checkmark.

 ### Why don't you use pEp (pretty easy privacy)?

 - For a comparison of Autocrypt and pEp, see the [Autocrypt